 Many Americans are baffled by the decision handed down in June by the Supreme Court, “National Labor Relations Board v.
 Noel Canning.
 The ruling stemmed around the validity of 3 recess appointments- specifically whether three people named by President Obama to the National Labor Relations Board were considered ineligible to serve because their appointments were made while the Senate was technically in a "pro forma" session during a holiday break in 2011-12.

 Clearly the ruling “gave the appearance” of limiting the President’s power to make recess appointments despite the fact Republicans were blocking all his nominations to the board, regardless of their skills and accomplishments at the time.
-Not a surprise, on November 21, 2013 Harry Reid stated that 82 presidential nominees had been blocked under President Obama, 86 blocked under “all” other presidents.
-Opponents argue that the President was/is abusing his executive power, which is also baffling since history does not support the argument.
+On November 21, 2013 Harry Reid stated that 82 presidential nominees had been blocked under President Obama, 86 blocked under “all” other presidents.
+Opponents argue that the President was/is abusing his executive power, which is also baffling since history does not support that argument.
 For example, according to the Wall Street Journal, the estimated number of documented recess appoints by past presidents include:

 Appointed during recesses within sessions of Congress